knarkzel/vom/README.md

 </div>

-`vom` is a rewrite of [nom](https://github.com/Geal/nom "nom"), aka. a parser combinator library written in V.
+`vom` is a rewrite of [nom](https://github.com/Geal/nom "nom"), which is a parser combinator library.
+It is written in V, hence the name.

 ## Why use vom?